 SMELL DIFFERENT RICE PREPARATIONS COMING FROM DIFFERENT POINTS OF THE WORLD

-A table in the form of a half grain of empty rice, presents the history of rice and the variety of ways different civilizations prepare it.
-Cooking methods, recipients and odours demonstrate the many ways we have found to feed ourselves.
+A table in the form of a half grain of empty rice presents the history of rice and the variety of ways different civilizations prepare it.
+Cooking methods, recipients and odors demonstrate the many ways we have found to feed ourselves.

 THE ROUND SCREEN

 Before entering the exhibition on the first level, on the left side, there is an amazing view of Eiffel Tower without tourists.
-It was very difficult to start my visit with such an amazing sight, I would have stared there for hours!
+It was very difficult to start my visit with such an amazing sight, I would have stayed there admiring the Eiffel Tower for hours!

 7 BILLION HUMANS PROJECT